s4ayub/huffleraft/README.md

 ---

 ### Caveats and Suggested Improvements:
+- Time delays must be put after certain commands to ensure that the command has been performed, and propagated to all nodes before further code can run
 - Cannot use side by side ports (8866 and 8867 for example) for two raft servers because the port following that which a raft server is initiated on is used for the http server.
 This is done to establish a link between the raftAddr and the httpAddr as discussed above.
 This system can likely be improved upon.
 - More robust error handling